dcarver1/carverd/_drafts/rapt1.md

 This idea of process and structure struck me as a core means of explaining that idea.
 No feature stands alone, it is either a part of a structure or a part of a process.
 If it is a structure or a function depends mostly on what scale the feature is viewed at.
 This does meld a bit with the form or function idea that is common speak, thought I not sure how closely tied that is to either the cartisian or systems philosophy.
 Defining all features as either a structure or function removes the ability to speak of individuals.
-With out hte individual everything is a system.
+With out the individual everything is a system.
 This seems like a core concept.
 We wrok with individuals because they are easier to measure the system they are a part of.
 This allows the emergent properties of systems to have a place even though they don't have a part of a structure.
 They are not a stand alone individual but a process of a stucture  or a process of a process.
 This train of thought inherently pushes attention outward toward the more complex features.
 Process and Structure
 Structure and process
 That is all there is.